justin-leibach/JSON-Log-Country/README.md

 ## 3a. filter.sh
 <pre>
 This bash script will take the source ip from the **combine-JSON.sh** script and create a .csv file for use in **CountryLookup.py**

-You will notice that each entry is encapsulated in [] ... the **CountryLookup.py** takes care of this little problem.
 </pre>
 ## 3b. filter-with-exclude.sh
 <pre>